A grand design at Warehome Mews, East London

 Fed up of renting in London, Joe and Lina decided to build their own on a tiny 38m² plot of land in East London.
 With a budget of just under £200k they set about delivering Joe’s innovative concept for a six half-floor house with floating concrete slab, designed to maximise the space into a 83m² home, all whilst being filmed by Channel 4’s Grand Designs.
-However, things soon went south…
+However, the project soon became the Problem Project.

-Within weeks of the project beginning in October 2015, rogue contractors had performed a disastrous basement excavation attempt contrary to the Structural Engineer’s instructions, leaving unsupported banks of earth falling in beneath the street and shutters bursting inwards under the weight of the concrete.
+Within weeks of the project beginning in October 2015, a basement excavation had been attempted (by a non-approved contractor) contrary to the structural engineer’s instructions, leaving unsupported banks of earth falling in beneath the street.
 This first attempt, described as “spectacularly shambolic” by Kevin McCloud, more than doubled Joe and Lina’s budget for the excavation from £48k to £100k, and caused months of delays in order to get the project back on track.

 With the right lines of communication in place, work recommenced in late January 2016, with the first challenge being to make safe a 3.5 metre high bank of unsupported earth with sheet piles, before creating a new and waterproof structural shell of reinforced concrete.